Vid Flumina

-Vid Flumina is a river of liquid methane and ethane on Saturn's moon Titan.
-The river has been compared to the Nile.
+Vid Flumina is a river system (termed Flumen) of liquid methane and ethane on Saturn's moon Titan.
 It is more than 400 km long and flows into Titan's second largest hydrocarbon sea, Ligeia Mare.
 The surface of Titan is mostly water ice, so Vid Flumina is a river of methane and ethane flowing across and cutting canyons into ice as though it were bedrock.
-NASA scientists think that it likely has rapids, whirlpools and waterfalls, just like rivers on Earth.
+NASA scientists think that it likely has rapids, whirlpools and falls, just like rivers on Earth.

-Discovery
+Discovery and naming

 Earlier findings

 In 2004, NASA's probe, Cassini arrived at Saturn to study it and its moons.
 The scientists at NASA were expecting to find some evidence for liquid methane because of Titan's surface temperature and its methane-rich atmosphere.
 However, Cassini's early findings that were focused on Titan's equator revealed no traces of seas or rivers.

 The early disappointment changed as the Cassini's orbit shifted and allowed the researchers at NASA to bounce radar off other regions of the moon.
 The radar signals were then routinely reflected off angled, rough features such as sand dunes and rocks and cliffs, but when the radar reached the polar regions of Titan, the regular signals ceased.
 These non-reflecting dark spots were actually reminiscent of the lakes, rivers and tributaries on Earth.